-Linacs are mostly used for:
+Linacs are mainly used for:

 - Low-Energy accelerators (injectors to synchrotrons or stand-alone) for protons and ions, linear accelerators are synchronous with the RF fields in the region where velocity increases with energy.
-As soon as velocity is ~constant, synchrotrons are more efficient (multi-pass instead of single pass). - 2.
-Production of high-intensity proton beams in comparison with synchrotrons, linacs can go to higher repetition rate, are less affected by resonances and have losses more distributed \rightarrow more suitable for high intensity beams (but in competition with cyclotrons...).
+As soon as velocity is ~constant, synchrotrons are more efficient (multiple crossings instead of single crossing). - 2.
+Production of high-intensity proton beams in comparison with synchrotrons, linacs can go to higher repetition rate, are less affected by resonances and have more distributed beam losses \rightarrow more suitable for high intensity beams.